 Are you looking for a fun, educational hands-on experience for your class or group ?
-Jacelyn and Dusty Downey can create a program just for you and your students.
+Jacelyn, Rene or Dusty Downey can create a program just for you and your students.
 They work closely with your state standards so it will fall right into place with your curriculum.
 Below are some examples of field trips or in-class presentations to kick start the process.

 ALL OF OUR PROGRAMS ARE ALIGNED WITH THE STATE AND NATIONAL STANDARDS.
 FOR MORE INFORMATION ON HOW, CONTACT Jacelyn Downey.
 ALL PROGRAMS HAVE A LOCAL, PLACED-BASED APPROACH WITH AN EMPHASIS ON BIRDS AND OUR LOCAL SAGEBRUSH ECOSYSTEM.

 Are you ready to get started planning your Community Naturalist program?
 You can download and fill out the teacher's worksheet and email/snail mail it to us.
-You can also call/email Jacelyn or Dusty directly for more information.
+You can also call/email them directly for more information.

 Class Presentations *Class Presenations can be adapted to fit any grade level or special needs.